 However, the County's current economic state continues to be difficult with stagnant home prices, continued problems in mortgage markets, tight credit availability, and significant job losses that continue to batter the economy of California and Fresno County.
-California has the largest labor market in the U.S. From its peak in fiscal year 2006-07 through fiscal year 2009-10, California nonfarm payrolls fell by 902,000 jobs or 5.96%.
-Nonfarm payrolls for fiscal year 2010-11 increased by 80,200 jobs or 0.58%.
-This minimal job growth is in line with national trends, which show the economy has effectively stalled.
-The outlook for the State economy is for moderate growth through 2011, followed by better growth in 2012 and 2013.
+California has the largest labor market in the U.S. From a peak of 15,173,500 nonfarm jobs in fiscal year 2006-07, nonfarm jobs decreased 3 straight fiscal years to a low of 13,936,700 in fiscal year 2009-10.
+This represents a decrease in nonfarm jobs of 1,236,800 or 8.87%.
+However, nonfarm jobs made modest gains in fiscal years 2010-11 and 2011-12, increasing by 123,800, or .88%, and 106,775, or .75%, respectively.
+This minimal job growth is in line with national trends, which show the economy has slowly begun to recover.
+The outlook for the State economy is for moderate growth through 2012, followed by better growth in 2013 and 2014.

-After years of strong growth in the County's economy, the recession conditions over the past two years have resulted in a decline in property and sales tax revenues.
-Property tax revenues have declined by 12.19% from FY 2008-09 while sales tax revenues have declined by 39.00% from FY 2008-09.
-The slumping housing sector and mortgage crisis has slowed the residential building industry and some property has been re-assessed to a lower value.
-The number of appeal assessments filed by property owners in fiscal year 2010-11 remained steady at 3,856.
+After years of strong growth in the County's economy, the recession conditions over the past five years have resulted in a decline in property and sales tax revenues.
+Property tax revenues have declined by 8.23% from fiscal year 2008-09 while sales tax revenues have declined by 11.77% from fiscal year 2008-09.
+The rate of decline appears to be slowing and could possibly bottom out in the next fiscal year.
+The slumping housing sector and mortgage crisis has slowed the residential building industry and some property has been reassessed to a lower value.
+The number of appeal assessments filed by property owners in fiscal year 2011-12 declined by 32.9% to 2,588.
 Water delivery constraints continue to hamper expanded agricultural production with thousands of acres of crop land still idle.

 The County's unemployment rate is typically higher than the State's or the national average due to the seasonal nature of its large agricultural employment base.
-The County's unemployment rate ranged to a high of 18.4% during the fiscal year with a summertime level of 15.6% reflecting the availability of seasonal agricultural jobs.
+The County's unemployment rate ranged to a high of 17.4% during the fiscal year with a summertime level of 14.9% reflecting the availability of seasonal agricultural jobs.
 These rates contrast with the 20 year low of 9% in 2006 and a 9.21% average for fiscal year 2007-08.

-The County remained the leading agricultural county in the state and nation.
-Total gross production in 2010 increased by 11.17% over 2009, exceeding the five billion dollar mark for a fourth consecutive year.
-While agriculture currently accounts for 14.41% of wage and salary employment, other important sources of employment include services 34.11%, government 20.59%, trade, transportation and utilities 20.07%, construction 3.64% and manufacturing 7.62%.
+The County remained the leading agricultural county in the State and nation.
+Total gross agricultural production in 2011 increased by 15.84% over 2010, exceeding the five billion dollar mark for a fifth consecutive year.
+While agriculture currently accounts for 14.25% of wage and salary employment, other important sources of employment include services 34.42%; government 20.13%; trade, transportation and utilities 17.32%; construction 3.56%; and manufacturing 7.32%.
 In recent years, agriculture jobs have declined due to increased efficiencies, farm consolidations, farm land retirements and tight water supplies that continue to keep agricultural employment lower than in previous years.
 Construction jobs continued to drop due to the poor housing market.